mvdh7/calkulate/docs/titrations.md

 # Individual titrations

-To import a single titration dataset ready to work with in Calkulate, just provide the relevant row of your titration table (or the whole table if it only contains one row):
+To import a single titration dataset into Calkulate, just import or convert your titration table to a pandas DataFrame and provide the row for the titration you want to work with (or the whole table if it only contains one row):

     :::python
     import calkulate as calk
-    titration = calk.Titration(titration_table_row)
+    titration = calk.Titration(titration_table.loc[row_index])

+where `row_index` is the DataFrame's index for the row you want (usually just an integer running from `0` to the height of the table).

 This imports the data from the titration data file and stores it in a `Titration` object along with the relevant information from the titration table.

+## Structure of a `Titration`

+### Top-level properties

-Some of these values are available at the top level:
+Some properties are top-level attributes of the `Titration`.

 !!! info "Top-level titration properties"